matthew-brett/pydagogue/curious_git.rst

 Now I've done these edits, I can ask ``git diff`` to show me how the files in my working tree differ from the files in the staging area.

-Remember, the staging area refers to a snapshot as of the last commit.
+Remember, the files the staging area knows about so far are the files as of the last commit.

 .. prizerun::